 - What are the financial, organizational and customer implications with the scenario and strategy?

 The industry information and competency training provided during the program will help participants complete this final assignment.
-Coaching will be available intermittently during the program to assist with techniques for problem solving and working in teams, and each team will make a presentation on the last day of the program.
+Coaching will be available intermittently during the program to assist with techniques for problem solving and working in teams, and each team will make its final project presentation on the last day of the program.

 Day 1: Program Overview

-The morning session will open with an overview of the program: schedule, instructors, curriculum and assignments.
+The morning session will open with an overview of the program: schedule, instructors, curriculum, assignments, and expectations.
 Following this, participants will learn about opportunities and challenges facing utilities and how utility strategy is developed.
-In addition, the morning session will introduce participants to writing a strategic plan by exploring internal resources and capabilities against an external backdrop of regulation, economic factors, customer preferences, new technology and competitive forces.
-This session will provide a foundation for the final assignment that will be due at the end of Week 2.
-In the afternoon session, participants will begin the finance discussion.
+In addition, the session will introduce participants to writing a strategic plan by exploring internal resources and capabilities against an external backdrop of regulation, economic factors, customer preferences, new technology and competitive forces.
+This session will provide a foundation for the final assignment that will be due on day 10.

 Day 2: The Utility by the Numbers